 Forex is not a pyramid scheme.
 The forex markets are highly regulated international money markets that banks and financial institutions participate in.
 However, there are many pyramid schemes within the forex industry, on the retail side.

 Forex itself is not a pyramid scheme.
 The forex markets are essentially just the international money markets.
 They’re highly regulated and used by everyone in the world, everyday, from banks to post offices, to you – buying things online!
-There is only $6.6 trillion going through these markets each and every day and it’s safe to say that they’re not a pyramid scheme.
+There is only $6.6 trillionOpens in a new tab.

 If you’re a legitimate forex trader, there is no marketing, no recruiting, no levels involved at all.
 It’s your job to work completely by yourself to enter positions in the market – hopefully for a profit.
 Typically, forex traders are very solitary and don’t socialise with other traders as there is no benefit/need.